 The overall purpose the medal program is to recognize individuals who have made significant contributions to the province or to a particular region, community or field.
-The medal honours The Queen and her lifelong service to Canada, as well as those residents of Nova Scotia who, like Her Majesty, have devoted their lives to making this province a better place.
+The medal honours Queen Elizabeth II and her lifelong service to Canada, as well as those residents of Nova Scotia who, like Her Late Majesty, devoted their lives to making this province a better place.

-In addition to Members of the Legislative Assembly, a broad range of program partners have been invited to submit nominations.
-These partners include Indigenous organizations, veterans’ organizations, immigrant settlement organizations, organizations involved in the provision of healthcare, an array of non-governmental community based organizations, the Canadian Armed Forces, various Protective Services (Police, Fire, Corrections, Emergency Medical Services, Peace Officers), and the provincial and municipal employees.
+In addition to Members of the Legislative Assembly, a broad range of program partners were invited to submit nominations.
+These partners included Indigenous organizations, veterans’ organizations, immigrant settlement organizations, organizations involved in the provision of healthcare, an array of non-governmental community-based organizations, the Canadian Armed Forces, various Protective Services (Police, Fire, Corrections, Emergency Medical Services, Peace Officers), and the provincial and municipal employees.

-To be eligible for this honour, nominees must meet the following criteria:
+To be eligible for this honour, nominees had to meet the following criteria:

 • The individual must reside in the province or have a tangible link to Nova Scotia;